dwrobel/flatcam/README.md

 - added a text in the Selected Tab which is showed whenever the Selected Tab is selected but without having an object selected to display it's properties
 - added an initial text in the Tools tab
 - added possibility to use the shortcut key for shortcut list in the Notebook tabs
+- added a way to set the Probe depth if Toolchange_Probe postprocessors are selected
+- finished the postprocessor file for MACH3 tool probing on toolchange event

 4.02.2019